Alok/OrdAll/README.md

 > movies

 Enter thing to rank:
-> the rock with sean connery
+> the rock with Sean Connery

 Is it better than 'ghost rider with nick cage'? (y/n)
 > y